pranav1698/url-shortener-go/README.md

 docker run -p 8080:8080 -it url-shortener
 ```

-Now, you can open your local browser and the application will be hosted on port 8080
+Now, you can open your local browser and you can open the above link: (http://localhost:8080/short?link=https:///www.github.com)